royger/xen/docs/misc/xen-command-line.markdown

 Flag that makes a dom0 use shadow paging.
 Only works when "pvh" is enabled.

+### dom0-iommu
+> `= List of [ passthrough | strict ]`

+This list of booleans control the iommu usage by Dom0:

+* `passthrough`: disables DMA remapping for Dom0.
+Default is `false`.

+* `strict`: sets up DMA remapping only for the RAM Dom0 actually got assigned.
+  Default is `false` which means Dom0 will get mappings for all the host RAM except regions in use by Xen.
+Note that this option is hard coded to `true` for a PVH Dom0 and any attempt to overwrite it from the command line is ignored.

 ### dom0\_ioports\_disable (x86)
 > `= List of <hex>-<hex>`